Last updated Aug. 31, 2018.

 - Many other types of unwelcome comments or conduct of a sexual nature.

-Stop Sexual Harassment in the Workplace: Contact a New Jersey and New York Employment Lawyer Today
+Stop Sexual Harassment in the Workplace: Contact a New Jersey Employment Lawyer Today

 Sexual harassment in the workplace is a continuing problem throughout the United States.
-Fortunately, the federal government, New Jersey, and New York have long made such conduct unlawful in an effort to stamp out sex discrimination at work.
+Fortunately, the federal government and New Jersey have long made such conduct unlawful in an effort to stamp out sex discrimination at work.

-If you believe you are being subjected to either form of sexual harassment, the law is on your side, whether you live in New Jersey or New York.
+If you believe you are being subjected to either form of sexual harassment, the law is on your side in New Jersey.
 Contact us today for a free consultation so we can discuss your situation in detail.

 - Discriminated or Retaliated Against at Work?
 What to Do